andymanitara/tweak/README.md

 ### Templates/Skeletons
 A skeleton for Grunt, Brunch a Gulp will shortly be created

+### Extensions
+As Tweak.js is built with CoffeeScript; which utilises OOP Classes, extending the framework is as easy as eating some pie.
+For example applying different template engines can be applied by an Extension.
+The extension can completely override a class or have to be directly accessed.

+When creating an Extension to a framework, please use the nameing convension of [Name]Tweaked, example JadeTweaked.
+This will make it easy for people to fine extensions to the framework.
+This isnt a required naming convetion, just a preferance, so dont worry if the name is already taken.

+For a list of extentions look at EXTENSIONS.md.
+Please fork and add to the EXTENSIONS.md if you wish to submit an extension.

+An example Extension will be supplied, along with how to apply it to the Framework.

 ## Concepts
 Below is a rough guide to the concepts used within Tweak.js.
 Additional information can be found on the web to help your understanding on MVC concepts.
 For more in-depth details on what Tweak.js can do, look at the relevant module in the [documentation](http://docs.tweakjs.com/) or look at the source code for line by line comments.
 Better yet just get stuck in and mess around with it; its versatile for lots of needs.